manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 02: Upload, download, and query data in a non-relational data store.md

 ### Task 1: Upload product data to Cosmos DB
 --------------------------------

-1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com).
+1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com) using the credentials provided in the Environment details page from the left side.

 2. On the home page, select Azure Cosmos DB.